yonahd/kor/README.md

       --exclude-namespaces strings   Namespaces to be excluded, split by commas.
 Example: --exclude-namespaces ns1,ns2,ns3.
 If --include-namespaces is set, --exclude-namespaces will be ignored.
   -h, --help                         help for kor
       --include-labels string        Selector to filter in, Example: --include-labels key1=value1,key2=value2.
   -n, --include-namespaces strings   Namespaces to run on, split by commas.
 Example: --include-namespaces ns1,ns2,ns3.
+If set, non-namespaced resources will be ignored.
   -k, --kubeconfig string            Path to kubeconfig file (optional)
       --newer-than string            The maximum age of the resources to be considered unused.
 This flag cannot be used together with older-than flag.
 Example: --newer-than=1h2m
       --no-interactive               Do not prompt for confirmation when deleting resources.
 Be careful using this flag!